 Students will focus on writing essays and producing a writing portfolio.
-Students will be expected to read novels, short texts and view films for the personal reading assessment.
+Students will also be expected to read three novels during the year.
+Two of the novels, along with two short texts and two films, are required for the personal reading assessment.
 They will also present an oral assessment.
 Students can complete an optional visual presentation.

-15 Level 1 credits from ENG 101 (and Year 10) which should include the personal reading assessment, one writing assessment, at least one external exam essay and the connections assessment.
+15 Level 1 credits from ENG 101 (and Year 10) which should include the connections and speech assessments, one writing assessment, at least one external exam essay.
 Students without the required prerequisites will need HOD approval.

-Level NZQA Standard Credits PI SI S&C M&T C&I С UE Litera Le vel 1 Code Wr R Lit Num 2 AS91101 v2 Produce a selection of crafted and controlled writing.
-6 SR ✓ \ 2 AS91103 v2 Create a crafted and controlled visual and verbal text (optional) 3 SR ~ 2 AS1106 v2 Form developed personal responses to independently read texts, supported by evidence.
-4 ✓ 2 AS91102 v2 Construct and deliver a crafted and controlled oral text.
+Level NZQA Standard Credits PI SI S&C M&T M&T C&I С UE Literacy Level 1 Code Wr R Lit Num 2 AS91101 v2 Produce a selection of crafted and controlled writing.
+6 SR √ \ 2 AS91103 v2 Create a crafted and controlled visual and verbal text (optional) 3 SR < 2 AS1106 v2 Form developed personal responses to independently read texts, supported by evidence.
+4 > ~ 2 AS91102 v2 Construct and deliver a crafted and controlled oral text.
 3 ~

 Level NZQA Standard Credits PI SI S&C M&T C&I С UI Liter Lev el 1 Code Wr R Lit Num 2 AS91098 v3 Analyse specified aspect(s) of studied written text(s), supported by evidence.
-4 ✓ > > 2 AS91099 v4 Analyse specified aspect(s) of studied visual or oral text(s), supported by evidence.
-4 ✓ √
+4 ✓ √ ✓ 2 AS91099 v4 Analyse specified aspect(s) of studied visual or oral text(s), supported by evidence.
+4 √ ~